 The Certification Board for Diabetes Care and Education (CBDCE) promotes comprehensive and ongoing quality diabetes clinical management, education, prevention and support.

-The mission of the Certification Board for Diabetes Care and Education is to promote comprehensive & ongoing quality diabetes clinical management, education, prevention & support by defining, developing, maintaining & protecting the certification & credentialing processes.
+CBDCE Mission: promote comprehensive & ongoing quality diabetes clinical management, education, prevention and support by defining, developing, maintaining and protecting the certification and credentialing processes.

 About the Program